-Clients come to us to grow their business.
+Clients come to us to grow their businesses.
 This usually means they’re looking to reach more qualified traffic and convert them to leads.
 One of the first places we start is by looking at the brand messaging because it’s the foundation for powerful lead generation.
-Without a clear articulation of who you are and the value you bring to a potential customer, you’re wasting money.
+You’re wasting money without a clear articulation of who you are and the value you bring to a potential customer.
 Attention spans in digital channels are especially limited and people aren’t going to spend much time trying to understand who you are and how you can benefit them.
 Simply stated, when you confuse, you lose.

 The StoryBrand Framework

 At RUNNER, we chose a proven framework to offer our clients – the StoryBrand framework.
 It leverages the familiar, universal language of the story that we experience with every book we read or movie we see.
 Because of StoryBrand’s easy-to-understand, relatable framework, we’ve found organizations are far more likely to implement the messaging across the organization, making for truly effective marketing.

 The StoryBrand framework consists of 7 core elements that essentially outline a customer’s journey to success through your brand.
 It starts by identifying who your customer is and what they’re looking for, followed by clearly articulating their problems.
 You then establish authority for your brand and offer a plan and calls to action that motivates them to do business with you.
 Finally, you cast a vision of success when they do business with you and remind them what failure could look like.

 While simple, this framework is transformative for many brands.
 We’ve found there are three principles of the StoryBrand framework that are the most impactful to clients we take through building a framework: